-The resolutions in your image refers to the number of pixels it has.
-The larger your image, the higher your resolution, and the more pixels it contains.
+The resolutions in your image refer to the number of pixels it has: the larger your image, the higher your resolution, and the more pixels it contains.
 The higher the resolution, the more space it takes up, and the longer the image will take to load.
-Because every second counts when a visitor comes to your site, you want to make sure you use only the highest resolution necessary.
+Because every second count when a visitor comes to your site, you want to make sure you use only the highest resolution necessary.
 Slow load time will almost always cause you to lose traffic.

 Choose the Correct Format

 As you put your site together, you have the freedom to choose image formats.
-Depending on what your image is—or what you’re trying to accomplish—you have a couple choices.
+Depending on your image or what you’re trying to accomplish, you have a couple of choices.
 These two aren’t the only image formats out there, but for the sake of practicality, we’ll just include the two most popular formats on our list:

 - JPEG – JPEG is the perfect format for larger photos or illustrations.
 We recommend JPEG if you’re including professional photography where capturing every nuanced detail is really important.

-- PNG – This format typically gives you great image quality, but it also comes with a larger file size.
-PNG is perfect for daily use, like if you’re adding a logo or screen shot of text.
+- PNG – This format typically gives you great image quality, but it also comes with larger file size.
+PNG is perfect for daily use, like if you’re adding a logo or screenshot of text.

 Add Images to Your Sitemap